Resume

 Jasomi

-2005-2006 Contractor responsible for adding CLI and Web interfaces to an embedded Linux Session Border Controller for SIP/VoIP.
+2005-2006 Contractor responsible for adding CLI and Web interfaces to an embedded Linux Session Border Controller for SIP/VoIP (using MVC pattern, and thttpd Web server).
 Also worked on the back-to-back user agent (b2bua).
 Subsequently hired by Ditech Networks as part of a buy-out.
 C++, HTML, JavaScript and various open-source Linux bits.

 Critical Control Systems / WNS Emergent / TCENet / Simulutions